Hindustani grammar: Personal and non-personal pronouns

 To construct the ergative case pronouns, the ergative postposition ne is suffixed to the nominative case forms rather than the oblique case forms for the personal pronouns, while the demonstrative, relative, and interrogative pronouns have unique ergative oblique case forms to which ne gets suffixed.
 So, rather than *mujh-ne and *tujh-ne, it's maĩ-ne and tū-ne, and for the non-personal pronouns (e.g., for demonstrative plural) it's inhõ-ne and unhõ-ne.
-The 1P plural and the 2P familiar pronouns also have an emphatic ergative case form which respectively are hamī̃ne and tumhī̃ne which are derived using the exclusive emphatic particle hī as ham + hī + ne and tum + hī + ne.
+The first-person plural and the second-person familiar pronouns also have an emphatic ergative case form which respectively are hamī̃ne and tumhī̃ne which are derived using the exclusive emphatic particle hī as ham + hī + ne and tum + hī + ne.
 For the rest of the personal pronouns, the inclusive emphatic particle hī must come after the pronoun in ergative case and never between the pronoun and the postposition ne.
-So, rather than *maĩ-hī-ne, it's periphrastically constructed as maĩne hī.
+So, rather than maĩ-hī-ne, it is periphrastically constructed as maĩne hī.
 As for the non-personal pronouns, both ways of constructing the emphatic forms are grammatically valid.
-So, for e.g. the demonstrative proximal singular emphatic pronoun isīne and isne hī are synonymous.
+So, for example the demonstrative proximal singular emphatic pronoun isīne and isne hī are synonymous.
 The emphatic forms for the relative pronouns are constructed periphrastically as well, but they instead use the inclusive emphatic particle bhī.
 So, the emphatic form of the relative singular ergative pronoun jisne is jisne bhī meaning "whoever" and not *jis-bhī-ne, which not a valid construction.

-Compound postpositions must be used with the genitive oblique cases when using them with the personal pronouns (except the 2P formal āp).
+Compound postpositions must be used with the genitive oblique cases when using them with the personal pronouns (except the second-person formal āp).
 So, when using the compound postposition ke andar – "inside", *mujh-ke andar and *mujh andar are grammatically invalid constructions and instead it should be mere andar – "inside me".
 The compound postpositions that have the primary postposition kī in place of kā must have the genitive oblique case declined to the feminine gender.
 So, when using the postposition kī taraf – "towards", it should be merī taraf and not *mere taraf.